Postgraduate arrival information

 If you choose to opt in to the College linen service, you will receive a clean pillowcase and sheet every week (on Fridays), and a clean duvet cover every second week.
 The cost of the linen service will be outlined in your accommodation licence.
 If you choose to opt out of the linen service, you will not pay any additional laundry charges but will need to provide and launder your own bed linen.

 Fridges and cooking appliances are not allowed in bedrooms except where permission has been granted for medical or religious reasons.
-Please email the Postgraduate Administrator if you wish to apply for permission.
+Please email the Postgraduate Officer if you wish to apply for permission.

 What are the shared kitchens like?